 OUR VISION

-Youth achieve educational goals necessary to become positive, contributing members of the community.
+Youth achieve the educational goals necessary to become positive, contributing community members.

 OUR TARGET ISSUES

-- Focuse on early literacy so children can succeed in the classroom.
+- Focus on early literacy so children can succeed in the classroom.

 - Support youth by reducing barriers that limit their success.